liorp/liorp.github.io/_posts/2022-05-05-developer-tools.md

   - tips
 ---

+A curated list of some of my favorite developer tools {: .page__subtitle}

 This post is not going to be about the chrome developer tools (although you should totally read about it).

 No, this post is about some developer tools I found along the way, which I use to enhance my projects.